rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Obtain_a_WashU_Key.md

 ## Information for Sponsors
 If you are a WashU faculty member sponsoring an external collaborator:

-- You can contact WU IT to revoke a key early if the collaboration ends
+- You can contact WashU IT to revoke a key early if the collaboration ends
 - Keys are valid for the duration selected during the application, up to a maximum of one year, and must be renewed by the sponsor
-- CNDA Help Desk does not manage WashU Keys
+- CNDA Help Desk does not manage WashU Keys and cannot approve, renew, or revoke them

 ::: warning WashU Access Required
 The following documentation is for sponsors and departmental approvers.
 It requires WashU SSO access to view and is not accessible to external users.